facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 #### Method Objects

-The object on which a method is called may be delared as Unowned, Borrowed, or MaybeOwned
+The object on which a method is called may be declared as Unowned, Borrowed, or MaybeOwned

 ```
 public function foo(IFoo $foo): Foo { return new Foo(); }